Burj Al Arab: Features

 Several features of the hotel required complex engineering feats to achieve.
 The hotel rests on an artificial island constructed 280 m offshore.
 To secure a foundation, the builders drove 230 40 m concrete piles into the sand by drilling method.

 Engineers created a ground surface layer of large rocks, which is circled with a concrete honeycomb pattern, which serves to protect the foundation from erosion.
-It took three years to reclaim the land from the sea, while it took fewer than three years to construct the building itself.
-The building contains over 70000 m3 of concrete and 9,000 tons of steel, one of which are for the skeletal structural frames.
+It took three years to reclaim the land from the sea, while it took less than three years to construct the building itself.
+The building contains over 70000 m3 of concrete and 9,000 tons of steel.